dassarthak18/SobolBox/README.md

 By computing the neural network outputs across these points, SobolBox identifies promising regions where global optima might be found.
 For each output variable, the top 1% argmin and argmax are chosen, and **Limited-Memory Boxed BFGS** optimization is performed to quickly converge to local optima around those regions and refine the preliminary estimates obtained from Sobol.
 This ensures a tight under-approximation of the output bounds.

 Once these extrema estimates are obtained, they are fed into Z3 along with the safety specification for analysis.
+The key insight here is that in control and optimization problems, sensitivity is higher near optima - meaning that constraint violation often occurs at or near the optimum when the unconstrained optimum is infeasible.

 * If the analysis determines that a safety violation is not possible given the computed output bounds, the falsifier returns ``unsat``.
 The output bounds computed by our algorithm are under-approximations.
 As such, ``unsat`` results are high confidence, but not sound guarantees.
 * If the analysis finds an optimum or a Sobol sequence sample that is a valid safety violation, the falsifier returns ``sat`` along with the counterexample.